Summer Palace: Qing dynasty

 Between 1884–95, during the reign of the Guangxu Emperor (r.
-1875–1908), Empress Dowager Cixi may have ordered up to 22 million silver taels,[4] originally designated for upgrading the Qing navy (the Beiyang Fleet), to be used for reconstructing and enlarging the Summer Palace to celebrate her 60th birthday; however, some other sources state that a maximum of six million taels were allotted, of which none came from the Navy's capital budget, but only the accrued bank interest paid.[5]
-As the funds were limited, the construction works were concentrated on the buildings in front of Longevity Hill and the dams around Kunming Lake.
+1875–1908), Empress Dowager Cixi reportedly ordered up to 22 million silver taels,[4] originally designated for upgrading the Qing navy (the Beiyang Fleet), to be used for reconstructing and enlarging the Summer Palace to celebrate her 60th birthday; however, some other sources state that a maximum of six million taels were allotted, of which none came from the Navy's capital budget, but only the accrued bank interest paid.[5]
+As the funds were limited, the construction works were concentrated on the buildings at the front of Longevity Hill and the dams around Kunming Lake.
 The Summer Palace was also given its present-day Chinese name, "Yiheyuan" (頤和園), in 1888.
 In 1900, towards the end of the Boxer Rebellion, the Summer Palace suffered damage again when the forces of the Eight-Nation Alliance destroyed the imperial gardens and seized many artifacts stored in the palace.
 The palace was restored two years later.

 Post-Qing dynasty

 In 1912, following the abdication of the Puyi, the Last Emperor, the Summer Palace became the private property of the former imperial family of the Qing Empire.
 Two years later, the Summer Palace was opened to the public and entry tickets were sold.
 In 1924, after Puyi was expelled from the Forbidden City by the warlord Feng Yuxiang, the Beijing municipal government took charge of administering the Summer Palace and turned it into a public park.

-After 1949, the Summer Palace briefly housed the Central Party School of the Communist Party of China.
+After 1949, the Summer Palace briefly housed the Central Party School of the Chinese Communist Party.
 Many of Mao Zedong's friends and key figures in the Communist Party, such as Liu Yazi and Jiang Qing, also lived there.
 Since 1953, many major restoration and renovation works have been done on the Summer Palace, which is now open to the public as a tourist attraction and park.

-In November 1998, the Summer Palace has designated a World Heritage Site by UNESCO.
+In November 1998, the Summer Palace was designated a World Heritage Site by UNESCO.
 Towards the end of 2006, the Chinese government also started distributing commemorative coins to celebrate the Summer Palace as a cultural relic of the world.

 Attractions

 The entire Summer Palace is centered around Longevity Hill and Kunming Lake, with the latter covering about three-quarters of the area.
 Most of the important buildings were built along the north–south axis of Longevity Hill, which is divided into the front hill and the back hill.
 There are three small islands within Kunming Lake: Nanhu Island, Zaojiantang Island and Zhijingge Island.
-The West Dam of Kunming Lake divides the lake into two.
+The West Dam of Kunming Lake divides the lake in two.
 The East Dam was constructed during the reign of the Guangxu Emperor.
-The attractions in the Summer Palace may be divided into six different sections or scenic areas: the Halls, Longevity Hill, Kunming Lake, the Farming and Weaving Picture Scenic Area, the Long Corridor, and the Central Axis area.
-Summer Palace is among the most-visited destinations in China, ranking in the top five, and attracts about 10 million tourists annually.
+The attractions in the Summer Palace may be divided into six different sections or scenic areas: the Halls, Longevity Hill, Kunming Lake, the Farming and Weaving Picture Scenic Area, the Long Corridor and the Central Axis area.
+The Summer Palace is among the most-visited destinations in China, ranking in the top five and attracts about 10 million tourists annually.